YumiJaleley/Portfolio/content/projects/procedural-jellyfish.md

 # Movement

-I created 3 different movement for players to select, using sine equations and vertex displacement for fluid, infinitely customisable animations.
-The Bounce equation was created by replicating a sine wave from Alexander Hoover's dissertaion.
+I created 3 different movements for players to select, using sine equations and vertex displacement for fluid, infinitely customisable animations.
+The Bounce equation was created by replicating a sine wave from Alexander Hoover's dissertation.
 The rest, I discovered myself through observation and experimentation.

 - The “Drift” movement uses an asymmetric sine equation to give the appearance of drifting with the water.
-- The “Twist” movement starts with the drift nodes, but adds a linear fall of sine equation and rotation nodes, giving it its twisting motion.
+- The “Twist” movement starts with the "Drift" nodes, but adds a linear fall of sine equation and rotation nodes, giving it its twisting motion.
 - The final “Bounce” movement uses an absolute wave to create a propelling motion.
-I then used a tapering function to remove an artefact problem, as well as removing unwanted harshness from the absolute values.
+I then used a tapering function to remove an artefact, as well as removing unwanted harshness from the absolute values.

 {{<row>}}
 {{<image src="Jellyfish/asymetrical.png" height="225" caption="Asymetrical sine wave">}}